Martin boundary of a degenerate Reflected Brownian Motion in a wedge: Harmonic functions and Martin boundary

 Furthermore, every function defined by (\ref{inte}) is harmonic. \end{theorem}

-\subsection{Minimality of Martin harmonic functions and Martin boundary}
+\subsection{Minimality of\nr{Martin harmonic} functions \nb{$(h_\alpha)_{\alpha\in[\alpha^*,\alpha^{**}]}$} and Martin boundary}

-In this section, we prove that the Martin boundary is minimal. \begin{defi}[Minimal harmonic function] We say that a non-negative harmonic function $h$ is minimal if the following holds: for all non-negative harmonic functions $f_1, f_2$ satisfying $f_1 + f_2 = h$, $f_1$ and $f_2$ are proportional to $h$. \end{defi}
+In this section, we prove that the Martin boundary is minimal. \begin{defi}[Minimal harmonic function] A non-negative harmonic function $h$ is said to be minimal if, for every pair of non-negative harmonic functions $f_1$ and $f_2$ satisfying $f_1 + f_2 = h$, both $f_1$ and $f_2$ are proportional to $h$. \end{defi}

-\begin{prop}[$\Gamma$ is minimal] The Martin boundary is minimal in the sense that if $\eta \in \Gamma$, then $k(\cdot, \eta)$ is minimal. \end{prop} To prove this we state the following lemma.
+\begin{prop}[$\Gamma$ is minimal] The Martin boundary is minimal in the sense that if $\eta \in \Gamma$, then $k(\cdot, \eta)$ is minimal. \nb{In particular, the measure $\mu_h$ in representation \eqref{inte} is unique.} \end{prop} To prove this we state the following lemma.

 \begin{lemma} Let $\alpha^* < \alpha_1 < \alpha^{**}$ and $\epsilon > 0$.
 Then, there exist constants $\eta > 0$ and $r_0 >0$ such that